 I’m planning to travel abroad, can I apply for a U.S. passport at this time?

 You can still apply for a new or renewed U.S. passport, but you should expect delays before receiving your passport.
 Current processing time for routine service applications is 10-12 weeks.
 You also have the option of paying an additional $60 for expedited service to receive your passport in 4-6 weeks.

 Due to anticipated delays, if you are planning on studying abroad during Summer or Fall 2021, you are strongly encouraged to apply for a passport as soon as possible.
 Students planning to study abroad in Spring 2021 who need a new or renewed passport have been advised to contact a CIP advisor to discuss their passport application timeline and appropriate next steps.

 Refer to the U.S. State Department Update on U.S. Passport Operations for the most current information, and visit their Passport Agency and Center page to check on the status of passport agencies and centers.
 To see the current wait times to receive your passport and the return of your citizenship documents (such as previous passports and birth/naturalization certificates), please see the U.S. State Department’s Processing Times page.

-Should I purchase Trip Cancellation & Interruption Insurance?While the University will review the status of spring travel in early October, it is important to note that conditions may continue to evolve after a decision is made.
+Should I purchase Trip Cancellation & Interruption Insurance?While the University will provide decisions on each program based on the timelines set, it is important to note that conditions may continue to evolve after a decision is made.
 Host institutions or program providers may make cancellations, or students may voluntarily opt to withdraw.
 To protect funds committed toward a study abroad experience, the CIP recommends that students purchase Trip Cancellation & Interruption insurance.